Arafat0122/login_page1/README.md

 ## Project Structure

+The project directory is structured as follows:

 login_page1/
+├── asset/ # Directory for assets like images, icons
+│ └── login.png # Login page icon
-├── index.html         # Main HTML file for the login page ├── asset/             # Directory for assets like images, icons └── README.md          # This README file
+├── index.html # Main HTML file for the login page
+└── README.md # This README file

 ## Contributing